arabidopsis/blasttools/README.md

 Remember: if you parallelize your blasts _and_ use `--num-threads > 1` then you are probably going to be fighting for cpu time amongst yourselves!

+## Best matches

+Usually if you want the top/best `--best=3` will select the _lowest_ evalue's for each query sequence.
+However if you want say the best to, say, be the longest query match then you can add `--expr='qstart - qend'`.
+(Remember we are looking for the lowest values).

+If you are using `--xml` output the `--expr='hsp_quesy_start - hsp_query_end'`